MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Introduction

 In this work, we argue that safety-oriented design should instead consider a strictly stronger adversary: one that can directly compromise a subset of agents by overwriting their instructions and coordinating them toward malicious objectives.
 Systems that remain safe under this threat model are likely to generalize to weaker adversaries and rare failures.
 This motivates a principled approach to designing agentic systems that are robust by construction.

 To this end, we introduce the first framework for the automated design of agentic systems which ensures that the designed system is safe in cases of agent failures.
 For this, we defend against the worst-case scenario, agents that are behaving adversarially.
-We formalize the problem as a Stackelberg security game between a system designer (the Meta-Agent) and a best-responding attacker (the Meta-Adversary).
-We additionally propose \method, a novel method based on AFlow~\citep{zhangaflow}, but with the introduction of a second player which attacks the system.
+Inspired by Stackelberg security games, we formalize the problem as a game between a system designer (the Meta-Agent) and a best-responding attacker (the Meta-Adversary).
+Leveraging this formalization, we propose \method, a novel method based on AFlow~\citep{zhangaflow}, but with the introduction of a second player which attacks the system.
 The Meta-Agent commits to an agentic system design—specifying agents, tools, and communication structures—while the Meta-Adversary identifies the most damaging attack by selecting and compromising a subset of agents.
 Using iterative feedback from worst-case attacks discovered through LLM-based adversarial search, the Meta-Agent updates the system design to jointly optimize task performance and safety.
 This process yields agentic systems that are significantly safer under the threat of adversarial compromise while maintaining high task effectiveness.
 An overview of our approach is shown in Figure~\ref{fig:illustration}.

 Our contributions are as follows:

 {\bf Framework.} We formulate the automated design of safe agentic systems as a Stackelberg Security Game between the Meta-Agent, which designs safe systems, and the Meta-Adversary which searches for the worst-case attacks by compromising a subset of agents.